In this article:

 - Omnichannel customer service use cases and examples

 - Frequently asked questions

 - Start delivering a first-class omnichannel customer experience

 What if we told you that customer service could be your company’s greatest asset?
 That’s right - could be.

-Most customers who need support still find they have to call a 1-800 number, navigate an automated menu, wait on hold for ages to speak with a human, only then to get bounced around from agent to agent.
+Most customers don't want to call a 1-800 number, navigate an automated menu, wait on hold for ages to speak with a human, only then to get bounced around from agent to agent.
 Even if the customer gets the help they need, they're likely to feel unnecessarily drained after.

 In the era of digital customer engagement, it just so happens that there's an unbeatable strategy for wowing customers, improving relationships, and increasing brand loyalty: omnichannel customer service.

-In this guide, we’ll walk you through how you can transform your customer service with an integrated network of communication channels.
-Here you’ll learn everything you need to know about omnichannel customer service and how to use it to make your customer experience stand out above the rest.
+But what is omnichannel customer service?
+How you can you transform your customer service operations with an integrated network of communication channels and use them to make your customer experience stand out above the rest?
+Let's find out!